About

 to transform services and serve the local economy using a co-operative model

 Tameside MBC started working with partner organisations in 2016 to build a new, advanced digital infrastructure using a unique cooperative model to share access and collaborate - with benefits for public sector, businesses and citizens.
-Now the model has spread across the country with six other local authorities actively involved.
+Now the model has spread across the country with seven other local authorities actively involved.
 CNI is the vehicle for that model.

 The cooperative neutral host (‘thin layer') model facilitates rapid deployment of new, full-fibre infrastructure, while avoiding some of the complications and downsides associated with other public sector demand aggregation, leveraged and co-investment models.